Last Updated – 31st October 2022

 With huge projects such as “Newcastle Helix” well underway, which among other things include a £250 million urban village regeneration, ever more people are attracted to this incredible city.

-However, to put this into perspective, compared to London a home in the centre of Newcastle is currently up to 65% cheaper!
+However, to put this into perspective, compared to London where properties average at £740,597, homes in the centre of Newcastle are far cheaper!

-As a general guide to prices, terraced properties made up the majority of sales in Newcastle Upon Tyne during the last year, selling for an average price of £184,357.
+As a general guide to prices, terraced properties made up the majority of sales in Newcastle Upon Tyne during the last year, selling for an average price of £192,744 in October 2022.

 Cost of Renting in Newcastle

-Many of us have to rent a home at some point in our lives and it comes with its pros and cons.
+It is common for people to rent a home at some point in their life, and it comes with both pros and cons.

-For those who require a family home, you can expect to pay anything between £850-£1467pcm.
+For those who require a 3-bed family home, you can expect to pay an average of £1,317 pcm.

 Cost of Living in Newcastle

-This is one of the factors why so many are leaving our cities in search of better value for money regarding property, which in turn leaves more surplus cash at the end of each month to spend on food and entertainment.
+Many people are moving away from our cities in search of better value for money regarding property, which in turn leaves more surplus cash to spend on food and entertainment every month.